 Played for laughs in Sos Mi Vida, were Quique shoo out all the pretenders of his mother and acts as a possesive boyfriend.
 They do not have sex on screen, but it is heavily implied.

-And Cavil on the Cylon side, complete with frakking his humanoid Cylon "mother".
+And John Cavil on the Cylon side, complete with frakking his humanoid Cylon "mother".

 LOST is chock-full of this.
 Nearly every character has some sort of paternal baggage, and Ben kills his father; Kate kills her father; Locke gets Sawyer to kill his father for him